 Our recommendation (Time to Make a decision)

-If you’re looking for the best Kindle device to read manga, then we recommend you go with New Kindle Paperwhite because of its large high-resolution screen and snappy processor.
+If you’re looking for the best Kindle device to read manga, we recommend you go with New Kindle Paperwhite because of its large high-resolution screen and snappy processor.

 We hope you found this post helpful.
 If you have any questions, please feel free to ask in the comments below.